solderneer/SimpleMP4/README.md

-# SimpleSBC
+# SimpleMP4
-A simple single board computer designed for fun
+A custom MP4 player designed based on the Rockwell RK2608 dedicated IC.